Who Am I?

 The Mission

-After graduation on May 8, I hope to obtain an assistant position in research or lab work to both gain experience and make connections.
-Down the line I plan on returning to school to earn a graduate degree.
-Perhaps that might be in one of my biological interest niches, or it might involve going to medical or PA school.
+After graduation on May 8, I hope to obtain a science or lab-based position to both gain experience and make connections.
+Down the line I plan on returning to school to earn a graduate degree in one of my scientific interests.
+That might include one of my biological interest niches, or it might involve going to a dietetics, medical or PA program.
 I’m optimistic that whatever path I take will result in helping to shape science and healthcare.

 Scientific Interests & Personal Research Goals